mediamonks/image-effect-renderer/README.md

 ### Shared WebGL Context

 All ImageEffectRenderers share by default one WebGLContext.
-If you have only one ImageEffectRenderer on a page, or if you create a large ImageEffectRenderer (i.e. fullscreen), the ImageEffectRenderer will probably run faster if you create it having its own WebGLContext:
+If you have only one ImageEffectRenderer on a page, or if you create a large ImageEffectRenderer (i.e. fullscreen), the ImageEffectRenderer will run faster if you create it having its own WebGLContext:

 ```ts
 const renderer = ImageEffectRenderer.createTemporary(